How much time do you need for setup and soundcheck?

 Yes we’ll always try our best to accommodate your timings if they’re different from the standard 8pm-12am set.

-How long do you take for your break?
-Are you able to play background music during this time?
+How long is your break, and do you play background music during it?

 We take a 30 minute break and this is usually during your evening buffet, if you’re having one.
 We’ll definitely play background music for you during this time.

-Can I pick the songs that you'll play on the night?
+Can we pick the songs you'll play on the night?

 We don’t offer custom set lists as such no, but before the big day we’ll send you our most recent up to date set list, and you’re more than welcome to request certain songs that you definitely want (or don’t want) to be played on the night.

-Will you learn our first dance if it's a song that you don't already know?
+Will you learn our first dance if you don't already know it?

 Yes of course!
 Just make sure you give us enough notice to learn and rehearse it, so we can make sure it’s perfect for you!